The Healthy Relationships Project ®

-Prevent Child Abuse Vermont has developed empirically-informed training for adults on prevention topics.
+Prevent Child Abuse Vermont has developed empirically-informed training for adults on prevention topics called the Adult Responsibility Project.
 Each training is trauma-informed, promotes protective factors that are indicated by research, and engages adult responsibility to protect children.
 Attendees show increased knowledge about child sexual abuse and preventative factors and improved skills to respond to keep children safe from this type of trauma.
 All of our participants have the opportunity to evaluate the training.
 The results of these evaluations show statistically significant improvement.

 Widespread Usage